 Mark – Guitar & Musical Director

-Joined pre-punk band “Scum of the Earth” whilst at school – supported Michael Des Barres (husband of Pamela, and singer with Silverhead) at the Roundhouse.
-The band split and reformed as Streamliner with John Osborn (aka Billy Karloff) – gigs on the London pub circuit with Iron Maiden, Heavy Metal Kids (Gary Holton) etc. Narrowly escaped being mauled by resident lion on the roof of The Island Hotel, Leysdown which soon after mysteriously burnt down.
+Joined pre-punk band “Scum of the Earth”, whilst at school, and supported Michael Des Barres (husband of Pamela, and singer with Silverhead) at the Roundhouse.
+The band split and reformed as Streamliner, with John Osborn (aka Billy Karloff); gigs on the London pub circuit with Iron Maiden, Heavy Metal Kids (Gary Holton) etc. Narrowly escaped being mauled by resident lion on the roof of The Island Hotel, Leysdown, which soon after mysteriously burnt down.

-Worked at Macari’s guitar shop in Charing Cross Road for 3 years – sold goodies to Thin Lizzy, Jack Bruce, Hank Marvin, Eric Idle, Tony McFee, Andy Fraser etc – and attended many Led Zeppelin rehearsals at ELPs Manticore studios on pretext of selling them equipment – actually just to watch in awe!
+Worked at Macari’s guitar shop in Charing Cross Road for 3 years, selling goodies to Thin Lizzy, Jack Bruce, Hank Marvin, Eric Idle, Tony McFee, Andy Fraser etc. Attended many Led Zeppelin rehearsals at ELPs Manticore studios, on pretext of selling them equipment – actually just to watch in awe!

-Attended ELPs Christmas party.
-Not the evening of sex, drugs and rock and roll my teenage self had been hoping for, as the Roadies forgot to order enough beer (amongst other things) Auditioned for The Damned – didn’t get the gig.
+Attended ELP’s Christmas party, but it wasn’t the evening of sex, drugs and rock and roll my teenage self had been hoping for, as the roadies forgot to order enough beer (amongst other things).
+Auditioned for The Damned, but didn’t get the gig.

-Toured South Korea with the Abbagirls Band.
-The first show was broadcast live on TV to 6 million viewers, with later gigs at the Olympic Stadium in Seoul.
+Toured South Korea with the Abbagirls Band, the first show being broadcast live on TV to 6 million viewers, with later gigs at the Olympic Stadium in Seoul.

 Asked to form 1940’s “Swing” band for local academy, and backing bands for award winning Elvis Tribute Artists Danny Fisher (for gigs at the Albert Hall) and Pete Storm.